INFO253-FL2017/assignment-2-yijinhua/README.md

 **Note:** this must be implemented by using the [requests](http://docs.python-requests.org/en/master/) Python module that is already included in this project.
 You are not allowed to find another module that integrates Mailgun with Flask

+**Note:** for the free tier of mailgun you can send emails to the email address you have registered.
+Be sure to test sending emails to the email address where you created an account

 **Note:** your integration with Mailgun needs to be externally configruable.
 This means that you cannot add your username, password, nor recipient directly into the code.
 It is a security risk to check in passwords directly into code.
 You must use environment variables in order to achieve this result.